panicbit/orf/README.md

   Whole thing is fragile and relies on print!("{}"); macros for vim to capture output.
   This works but it's not nice.

+  The current strategy is to use vim to capture stdout and then rerun re-use the nom FASTA parser to search for sequences.

 ##TODO:

 Remove warnings by fixing camel_casing and other assorted warnings.